Vishal9496/DIGITALBHEM/README.md

 # DIGITALBHEM
-project on creating online banking
+the project is on creating a Eco-friendly ecommerce website of clothing using HTML,CSS and Javascript